Rasmus-Kibshede/si_lecture_kea_2024/00._Tasks/04._/04b._Database_granular_access/Database_docs.md

 5. **Compatibility Considerations**: Some applications or frameworks may not fully support PostgreSQL's granular access control features, leading to compatibility issues or limitations in functionality when integrating with such systems.
 Administrators should assess compatibility requirements and consider alternative solutions or workarounds as necessary.

-In conclusion, while PostgreSQL's granular access control capabilities offer significant benefits in terms of security, compliance, and flexibility, they also entail challenges related to complexity, performance, administration, and compatibility that require careful consideration and management to maximize their effectiveness and mitigate associated risks.

 ### MongoDB

 **Pros:**